Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Synthetic Access Time Trace Generation

 \subsubsection{Measurement Setup and Scenario}

-Our experimental setup for collecting cloud access time measurements is shown in Figure~\ref{fig:measurement-setup}.
+Our experimental setup for collecting cloud access time measurements is shown in \figureref{fig:measurement-setup}.
 We collect cloud access time measurements for a combination of a mobile device, cloud backends, and access networks for various end-user contexts.
 The different contexts include the mobile scenarios of users in the outdoor urban environment with walking, vehicle, and train commutes.
-We also considered stationary end-user scenarios at various urban locations in indoor environments such as home, office, university dorm, and cafe.
+We also considered stationary end-user scenarios at various urban locations in indoor environments such as home, office, dormitory, and cafe.
 It is common for mobile applications to use backend servers hosted in the public cloud.
 Therefore, we use AWS to host the backend, as it is well provisioned with high availability across different geographical regions and it is easier to isolate and model the impact of access times.
-The application backend server is hosted on a Virtual Machine (VM) in three different geographical regions of AWS data-center - United States (Virginia), Europe (Frankfurt), and Asia Pacific (Mumbai).
+The application backend server is hosted on a Virtual Machine (VM) in three different geographical regions of AWS data-center --- United States (Virginia), Europe (Frankfurt), and Asia Pacific (Mumbai).
 The access network connects the mobile device to the cloud backend.
-For our measurements, we consider the LTE cellular networks from different Mobile Network Operators (MNOs) and WiFi networks.
+For our measurements, we consider WiFi networks and LTE cellular networks from different Mobile Network Operators (MNOs).

 The scope of our data collection is in no way extensive.
 The context environments were selected based on common mobile application network testing scenarios.
 On the other end, the access networks are limited to LTE and WiFi.
 These data collection could be extended as needed for a given class of access networks, end-user locations and contexts, and the cloud backends geographically distributed over various regions.
 In fact, we plan to expand their scope to include 5G as a part of our future work.